veyon/docs/admin/access-control-rules.rst

 If a user tries to access a computer, all previously defined access control rules are flicked through until all conditions of a rule match.
 As soon as all activated conditions of a rule match, no further rules will be processed and the defined action will be triggered.
 (Exception: the rule is disabled.)

-The rules can be configured through the Veyon Configurator at the configuration page :ref:`Access Control` in section :guilabel:`Access Control Rules`.
+The rules can be configured through the Veyon Configurator at the configuration page :ref:`ConfAccessControl` in section :guilabel:`Access Control Rules`.
 By default the :index:`list of rules` is empty.
 In this case all attempts for access are denied, since there is no rule explicitly granting access.
 It follows, that there must be at least one rule defined which allows access under certain conditions.

 Add and modify rules
 ----------------------